Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 • has chicken pox (varicella), it is advisable to avoid use of this medicine

-Before you give this medicine, make sure that you tell your doctor or pharmacist about ANY other medicines you might be giving to the child at the same time.
+Before using this medicine, make sure that you tell your doctor or pharmacist about ANY other medicines that might be taken at the same time.
 Ibuprofen may affect or be affected by some other medicines.
 For example:

 • Other painkillers (including NSAIDs)